Chimichurri Potato SaladJump to Recipe

-This dish was born out of a love/hate relationship.
+This Chimichurri Potato Salad was born out of a love/hate relationship.

 First, my love of chimichurri sauce.
 Traditionally, it’s a South American topping that’s served with big meaty steaks.
 Like this Argentine steak for example.
 I love the flavors so much that I wanted to use it for something other than meat, but that could be served with meat.